MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

    ![The 'License Acceptance' dialog box for installing the Microsoft.UI.Xaml package.](media/winui2-license-acceptance-ui-xaml-pkg.png)

 1. Click the **I Accept** button.
-In Visual Studio, the `readme.txt` file is displayed, saying "Thanks for installing the WinUI NuGet package!"
+In Visual Studio, the `readme.txt` file is displayed, saying that you've installed the WinUI package:

    ![The readme.txt file after installing the Microsoft.UI.Xaml package, reports that you installed the WinUI NuGet package.](media/winui2-readme-winui-pkg.png)